Lessons in Learning Chinese: Anthony Paglino

 In his own words:

 My first Chinese name was a transliteration of my English name 安东尼.
 It may work for Carmello Anthony, but not for me.
 I needed to take action to get a real Chinese identity and after a close call from the local tourism mafia gang and being born in the year of the tiger, my Chinese name became 小虎.
 I’ve spent 4 years in China during which I’ve done everything from studying abroad to having my own street food stand selling American style omelets!
 Now I’m publishing an iPad guidebook designed for independent travelers and language learners who want to get way out of their comfort zone in China March 27th.
-I also have a personal website that you can check out here!

 How long have you been studying Chinese?
 In what context?
 For what purpose?

 I first started learning Chinese around Christmas time in 2007.
 I remember shouting “圣诞快乐!” to some Chinese folks on my college campus.
 I was studying economics at the University of Florida.
 From the research I was doing regarding the Great Leap Forward (大跃进) and the Urban/Rural Housing Registration System (户口), I became perplexed between the old school and new Chinese model of growth.
 China was and is the opposite of what I was being taught in school.

 The unsustainable economics was just the beginning of the rabbit hole and I soon became curious about Chinese politics, history, and culture.
 The more I talked with Chinese people about these subjects, the more apparent it became that I needed to learn Chinese so I could uncover more of this riddle.
 I had to dive deeper.

 Do you have a certain philosophy for how you approach learning Chinese?
 Do you have any grand想法s about it all?